ZKIII/EyeDisease/README.md

   > All required packages are listed in the `requirements.txt` file.

   * Install packages with command line: `pip install -r requirements.txt`

+* It is better if cuda is available on device.
+Running without cuda may take a long time to train and evaluate models.